michanto/cdk-orchestration/API.md

 transforms.TransformHost.of(scope: Construct)
 ```

-Note: This returns the transform host, which may be either a Stack, a CfnElement, or a CfnTransformHost.
+Returns the transform host, which may be either a Stack, a CfnElement, or a CfnTransformHost.

 ###### `scope`<sup>Required</sup> <a name="scope" id="@michanto/cdk-orchestration.transforms.TransformHost.of.parameter.scope"></a>